-During the last year, Council has continued to responsibly manage its waste and provide appropriate facility and public domain area cleaning.
-The preservation of Manly's unique natural environment remained an important priority for Council.
+During the last year, Council has continued to responsibly manage its waste and provide appropriate facility and public domain area cleaning as well as upgrade cleaning equipment to reduce noise.
+The preservation of Manly's unique natural environment remains an important priority for Council.